You don’t need to do it alone

 Depression is often experienced as an episodic or cyclical experience of feeling down, depressed with less motivation, interest and pleasure in the things we normally enjoy.
 It can be accompanied with feelings of hopelessness about the future and helplessness of how things could improve.
 It can also be experienced by excessive guilt or feelings of shame or worthlessness.
 Depression last longer than the normal ups and downs we experience in life but can be triggered through hardships like being laid off, loosing a loved one or ending a relationship.

 Burnout on the other hand is something people experience in relation to their job or career.
-People in highly stressful and demanding environments may be more prone to workplace burnout and the impacts of it can bleed into other areas of your life.
+Those in high-pressure jobs or demanding environments are especially susceptible to burnout, which can then spill over into other areas of life.
+If you’re feeling overwhelmed and exhausted, it may be a sign that you’re experiencing burnout.

 Therapy for depression and burnout can help you…